ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 #### VCL configuration for Fastly

 Ibexa DXP now supports Fastly shielding.
-If you are using Fastly and want to use shielding, you need to update your VCL files.
+If you're using Fastly and want to use shielding, you need to update your VCL files.

 !!! tip

-    Even if you do not plan to use Fastly shielding, it is recommended to update the VCL files for future compatibility.
+    Even if you do not plan to use Fastly shielding, it's recommended to update the VCL files for future compatibility.

 1. Locate the `vendor/ezsystems/ezplatform-http-cache-fastly/fastly/ez_main.vcl` file and update your VCL file with the recent changes.
 2. Do the same with `vendor/ezsystems/ezplatform-http-cache-fastly/fastly/ez_user_hash.vcl`.